About · Eye Surgery Clinic

 Why patients choose private eye surgery

-Choose appointment times that fit work and family life, and move forward without prolonged uncertainty when symptoms are affecting daily living.
+• Time and control: choose appointment times that fit work and family life, and move forward without prolonged uncertainty when symptoms are affecting daily living.

-Knowing who to contact and what to expect after treatment can reduce anxiety and help you recover with confidence.
+• Continuity of care: knowing who to contact and what to expect after treatment can reduce anxiety and help you recover with confidence.

 What to expect: from enquiry to aftercare

 If you’ve never booked private eye treatment before, the process can feel unclear.
 Here’s how we typically support patients across the UK.
+You can also read our full guide on what to expect at your consultation.

-1. Send your enquiry: Use the appointment form and tell us what you’re looking to achieve (for example, reduced glare while driving, improved eyelid position, or advice on surgery timing).
+Use the appointment form and tell us what you’re looking to achieve (for example, reduced glare while driving, improved eyelid position, or advice on surgery timing).

-2. We triage and arrange the right clinic slot: We confirm the most suitable appointment type and any information to bring (spectacles prescription, medication list, past letters, insurer details if relevant).
+We confirm the most suitable appointment type and any information to bring (spectacles prescription, medication list, past letters, insurer details if relevant).

-3. Consultation and diagnostics: Your clinician discusses findings, explains options, and answers practical questions about recovery, driving, work and follow-up.
+Your clinician discusses findings, explains options, and answers practical questions about recovery, driving, work and follow-up.

-5. Aftercare and review: You’ll have guidance on symptoms to expect, how to use any prescribed drops, and when your review is booked.
+You’ll have guidance on symptoms to expect, how to use any prescribed drops, and when your review is booked.

 Preparing for your appointment